cgc/rnd/README.md

 this repo has the code for some random projects and investigations

-[tf-nonlinearity](tf-nonlinearity) - A project to explore artifical neural network approximations to various non-linear functions.
+[Recipe Calculator](recipe-calculator) - A bookmarklet that makes it easy to scale a recipe up or down based on the ingredients you have.
+Install [here](http://carlos.correa.me/rnd/recipe-calculator/).

-[mbc-webcal](mbc-webcal) - A dynamically generated webcal for the Stanford Center for Mind, Brain and Computation parsed from the HTML of the events page.
+[Overleaf-Markdown plugin](overleaf-markdown) - A bookmarklet that adds live-preview for Markdown documents, with support for math via KaTeX.
+Install [here](http://carlos.correa.me/rnd/overleaf-markdown/).

 [CS315H's prog3](cs315h-prog3) - Assignment from a class at UT.
 It's a grid world where creatures behave based on an interpreter behavior file.
 I've rewritten the grid world and interpreter in Python.